donovm4/learning-aztfexport/README.md

 YouTube resource: [Azure Export for Terraform](https://www.youtube.com/watch?v=LWk9SU7AmDA)

+## Questions

+- What (or who) brought about this desire to move to Terraform management?
+- Is the goal to manage a full environment?
+- Are you trying to build configuration templates?
+- Any thoughts or awareness on IaC being used to group common lifecycle resources together? (sometimes even managed by the same team)

 ## Demos

 ### Refactoring with the `moved` block (potentially migrating to AVM as well)